-- Ensure the school child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors and staff regarding this. - Ensure during induction, all staff, supply staff, volunteers and contractors have a clear understanding of the Child Protection Policy and Procedures, the School Code of Conduct for staff, Whole School Behaviour Policy, and are provided with a copy of Part 1 and Annex B of 'Keeping Children Safe in Education 2022. - Ensure the child protection policy is available publicly and parents know referrals may be made about suspected abuse or neglect, and the role of the school or college in this. - Promote educational outcomes by sharing information about the welfare, safeguarding and child protection issues that children with a social worker, are experiencing, or have experienced, with teachers and school and college leadership staff.
+- Ensure the school child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors and staff regarding this. - Ensure during induction, all staff, supply staff, volunteers and contractors have a clear understanding of the Child Protection Policy and Procedures, the School Code of Conduct, which includes acceptable use of technologies/mobile devices, online filtering and monitoring processes utilised and expectations associated with this, staff/learner relationship and communications, including the use of social media.
+They will receive be provided with a copy of the whole School Behaviour Policy, and a copy of Part 1 and Annex B of 'Keeping Children Safe in Education 2023. - Ensure the child protection policy is available publicly and parents know referrals may be made about suspected abuse or neglect, and the role of the school or college in this. - Promote educational outcomes by sharing information about the welfare, safeguarding and child protection issues that children with a social worker, are experiencing, or have experienced, with teachers and school and college leadership staff.
 This will ensure that our staff, know who these children understand their academic progress and attainment and maintain a culture of high aspirations for this cohort.
 We will support teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children.

-(The full responsibilities of the DSL are set out in Annex C of KCSIE 2022 - Role of the designated safeguarding lead.
+(The full responsibilities of the DSL are set out in Annex C of KCSIE 2023 - Role of the designated safeguarding lead.
 All designated safeguarding leads and deputy safeguarding leads must read and comply with this.)